N0SliW/cambermast-website/_posts/2020-08-25-discussing-agile-philosophies-and-frameworks.md

 libsynUrl: https://directory.libsyn.com/episode/index/id/15741419

 ---
-Bill Raymond and his colleague John have a short discussion on various agile frameworks and philosophies, such as kanban, lean manufacturing, scrum, and safe.
+Bill Raymond and his colleague John have a short discussion on various agile frameworks and philosophies.

+They discuss topics such as kanban, lean manufacturing, scrum, and SAFe.